vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 ## Build the Peakboard app

 Now, let's build our Peakboard app.
 First, we create the UI:
 1. We add a text box where the user can enter a message.
-We give it the control name `txtMessageText`.
+We set the control name to `txtMessageText`.
 That way, we can refer to it later on, in our script.
 1. We add a button that the user can press to send the message to Slack.

 ![image](/assets/2025-10-26/040.png)